llafuente/language-spec/spec/language/types/structured.md

 *Constraints*

-1. A property or fields in derived struct shall not collide with base struct properties.
+1. A property in derived struct shall not collide with base struct properties or a semantic error shall raise:

+> property redefinition '?:name' at '?:struct ?:file?:line?:column'

-2. A method in derived struct shall not collide with base struct method unless `overwrite`/`override` is used.
+2. A method in derived struct shall not collide with base struct method unless `overwrite`/`override` modifier is used.

 2. 1.
 If parent struct has default constructor/destructor, child may have constructor/destructor.